Grilled Double-Cut Pork Chops with Rhubarb Mostarda

 Use double-cut chops

 Thicker chops stay juicier on the grill.
-Six to eight minutes per side on medium-high heat.
+Five-ish minutes on high, then bring them slowly up to temperature on indirect heat.
 Let them rest five minutes off the grill before serving.

 Season with salt and pepper only.
-The mostarda provides all the flavour the pork needs.
+The mostarda provides all the flavor the pork needs.

 Print